opensearch-project/documentation-website/_opensearch/rest-api/document-apis/multi-get.md

 :--- | :--- | :--- | :---
 &lt;index&gt; | String | Name of the index to retrieve documents from. preference | String | The node or shard that OpenSearch should perform the operation on.
 Default is random. realtime | Boolean | Specifies whether the operation should run in realtime.
 If false, the operation waits for the index to refresh to analyze the source to retrieve data, which makes the operation near-realtime.
-Default is true. refresh | Boolean | If true, OpenSearch refreshes shards to make the operation visible to searching.
-Default is false. routing | String | A value used to route the operation to a specific shard. stored_fields | Boolean | If true, the operation retrieves document fields stored in the index rather than the document's `_source`.
-Default is false.
+Default is `true`. refresh | Boolean | If true, OpenSearch refreshes shards to make the operation visible to searching.
+Default is `false`. routing | String | A value used to route the operation to a specific shard. stored_fields | Boolean | If true, the operation retrieves document fields stored in the index rather than the document's `_source`.
+Default is `false`.
 _source | String | Whether to include the `_source` field in the query response.
-Default is true.
+Default is `true`.
 _source_excludes | String | A comma-separated list of source fields to exclude in the query response.
 _source_includes | String | A comma-separated list of source fields to include in the query response.